-Dear Loves, So many of us are deeply troubled and frightened by our current political climate.
+So many of us are deeply troubled and frightened by our current political climate.
 Manifestations of our lower selves are not only more visible, but condoned, even celebrated.
 I also find myself curious about what would it be like to suffer an even more limited human existence than the one I inhabit.
-One where … More Dear Loves
+One where my sense … More Questions for These Times

-Crafted at Writing Woman: An Embodied Creative Writing and Ritual Experience led by poet & wise woman Elana Bell.
-This piece was inspired by Lucille Clifton.
-Image by Antonio Paramo My body’s fulcrum.
+My body’s fulcrum.
 Full breasts above.
 Strong hips below.
 This belly.
 Plump, abundant, fleshy.
 It sometimes shrinks.
 It mostly grows.
 Rounded mounds.
 Soft, pliable.
-It contains the … More Homage to My Belly, a poem
+It contains the map to my innards, a log of my journey.
+It tells my secrets.
+Showing the world the ways I’ve indulged.
+Either out of happiness or loneliness, it doesn’t matter.
+A … More Homage to My Belly, a poem

 You’re competent.
 You’re responsible.
 You’re sensible.
 You have it together.
 People rely on you.
 You mostly complete tasks.
 You’re mostly on time.
 You mostly do what you say you’re gonna do.
 Yet somehow life is not fully satisfying.
 You’re not deeply rewarded for your goodness.
 Even when you’re praised for being kick-ass, it doesn’t feel quite … More Radical Advice for Competent, Responsible, Sensible Women